MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ---
-title: Overview of Python Support in Visual Studio (Windows) | Microsoft Docs
+title: Overview of Python support in Visual Studio on Windows | Microsoft Docs
-description: Summary of features available for Python in Visual Studio (also know as Python Tools for Visual Studio, PTVS), including questions and answers (FAQ) and feature support matrix across Visual Studio versions. ms.custom: ms.date: 02/15/2018 ms.reviewer: ms.suite: ms.technology:
+description: Summary of features available for Python in Visual Studio (also know as Python Tools for Visual Studio, PTVS), including questions and answers (FAQ) and feature support matrix across Visual Studio versions. ms.custom: ms.date: 03/27/2018 ms.reviewer: ms.suite: ms.technology: